 Life Gets Better examines through first-person stories, as well as Lustbader’s own observations, how a lifetime of lessons learned can yield one of the most personally and emotionally fruitful periods of anyone’s life.
 As an eighty-six-year-old who contributed her story to the book noted, "For me, being old is the reward for outlasting all the big and little problems that happen to all of us along life’s pathway."

 The collected stories in Life Gets Better provide a hopeful corrective to the fear of aging aggressively instilled in us by the media.
 Don’t dread the future: The best years of our lives just may be ahead.

-Wendy Lustbader, MSW, is an author, social worker, and professor, who works with older people, their families and caregivers.
-She is the author of Taking Care of Aging Family Members (coauthored with Nancy R. Hooyman), Counting on Kindness, and What’s… More about Wendy Lustbader
+Wendy Lustbader, MSW, is an author, social worker, and professor who works with older people and their families and caregivers.
+Lustbader is the author of Taking Care of Aging Family Members (coauthored with Nancy R. Hooyman), Counting on Kindness, and… More about Wendy Lustbader

 Ebook | $16.99

 Published by TarcherPerigee Aug 18, 2011| 256 Pages| ISBN 9781101547670